Hakim Ziyech: Netherlands

-Born in the Netherlands to a Moroccan-Riffian family, Ziyech was eligible to play for either Netherlands or Morocco national team at international level.
+Born in the Netherlands to a Moroccan family, Ziyech was eligible to play for either Netherlands or Morocco national team at international level.
 He played for Dutch national youth teams, playing for the under-19, under-20 and under-21 squads.
 However, he opted to play for Morocco at senior level.
 He received his first call-up to the senior squad in May 2015 for friendly matches against the United States and Latvia.